-A DEXA scan may be advised if you are at increased risk of osteoporosis.
+A DEXA scan may be advised if you are at increased risk of 'thinning' of the bones (osteoporosis).
 Osteoporosis usually causes no symptoms at first.
 However, if you have osteoporosis, you have an increased risk of breaking a bone.
-(See separate leaflet called Osteoporosis for more details.)
-If a DEXA scan shows that you have osteoporosis, then you may be given advice and treatment to help strengthen your bones.
+See separate leaflet called Osteoporosis for more details.
+If a DEXA scan shows that you have osteoporosis then you may be given advice and treatment to help strengthen your bones.
 Therefore, a DEXA scan may be advised if you have:

-- A fracture following a minor fall or injury.
+- A break in a bone (fracture) following a minor fall or injury.

-- Loss of height due to fracture of a vertebra (back bone).
+- Loss of height due to fracture of a back bone (vertebra).

 - Taken steroid tablets for three months or more.